chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

   - q: I will be travelling with an elderly grandmother.
 She is 84-year-old.
 If my mother decides not to go up, is there anything for a lady in her age to do while my son and I go up?
-    a: 'Yes, we can drive her down on the marvellous beach of Lindos have a drink and a nice discuss with the driver and enjoy the panoramic view of the white village and the Acropolis of Lindos while she is waiting for you.
+    a: 'Yes, we can drive her at a vantage point, have a drink and a nice discuss with the driver and enjoy the panoramic view of the white village and the Acropolis of Lindos while she is waiting for you.
 You may also look at our <a href="./senior-citizens-tours-in-rhodes.htm">Seniors Tours in Rhodes</a> '
   - q: We are a family of 4 people, 2 adults and 2 children ages 6 and 9 years.
 Challenge is to see highlights AND keep kids entertained...
     a: The "Best of Rhodes" Half Day tour it is also an Educational and Entertainment tour.
-The kids love Knights Stories, castles and old midlevel citys, also Greek mythology and ancient wonders like the world famous Colossus of Rhodes.
-They can run into the Old Stadium and feel the Old athletic spirit.
-Incredible views on the way for kids’ pictures.
+The kids love Knights Stories, castles and old midlevel cities, also Greek mythology and ancient wonders like the world famous Colossus of Rhodes.
   - q: How long does it take a walk back to our ship from the gate near the Palace of Grand Master and the Archaeological Museum?
     a: Usually it takes less than 10 min, however, you can do it as long as you wish,